Winson-030/dify-kubernetes/README.md

 ```

-If cluster is not able to connect dockerhub directly, apply deployment with mirror registry preset below.
+If cluster is not able to connect dockerhub directly(for most users in China), apply deployment with mirror registry preset below.

 ```shell